emmaC11/brick-by-brick/README.md

 * Product Management: The admin functionality allows for the addition of new LEGO products, management of product availability, and pricing updates.

 ## Marketing Strategies
 * Search Engine Optimization (SEO): Optimizing the website for search engines with relevant keywords, meta tags, and high-quality content to improve organic search rankings and visibility.
-The site uses a variety of long tail and short tail keywords
+The site uses a variety of long tail and short tail keywords.

+* Users can sign up to digital marketing emails, hosted via mailchimp

 * Mock Facebook page
 ![image](https://github.com/emmaC11/Dev-Connect/assets/83119583/f76f8d0d-7d91-4894-84e4-ba669f74b72b)